-Shina Shayesteh serves as Strong Towns' Project Coordinator.
-She self-identifies as a jack of all trades, with a background in editing, history, education, linguistics, research, and digital art.
+Shina Shayesteh serves as Strong Towns' Publishing Systems Manager.
+She self-identifies as a jack of all trades, with a background in editing, history, education, healthcare, linguistics, research, and digital art.
 She lives in Austin with her partner, dog, and cat.
 When not working, she enjoys hosting dinner parties for her friends, learning new crafts, starting (and rarely finishing) writing projects, and exploring local businesses around town.

 .webp)